TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    The two connection objects returned by :func:`Pipe` represent the two ends of the pipe.
 Each connection object has :meth:`~Connection.send` and :meth:`~Connection.recv` methods (among others).
-Note that data in a pipe may become corrupted if two processes (or threads) try to read from or write to the *same* end of the pipe at the same time.
-Of course there is no risk of corruption from processes using different ends of the pipe at the same time.
+Note that data in a pipe may become corrupted if two processes (or threads) try to read kutoka or write to the *same* end of the pipe at the same time.
+Of course there is no risk of corruption kutoka processes using different ends of the pipe at the same time.